We both buy and sell antiques & collectibles. We

 offered for prices never seen in the past, and that will never

 be relevant in the future.
-It has about ruined the market
+It is simply a place for eBay

 EBay is frightening to many buyers and rightfully so.